2014 Chicago Bears season: Week 17: at Minnesota Vikings

 With Jimmy Clausen out, Jay Cutler started the 2014 season finale against the Vikings.
 In his pre-game keys, Jeff Joniak discussed protecting Cutler from Mike Zimmer's blitzes; although Cutler recorded 330 passing yards in their first meeting, he was hit five times, while the Vikings were ranked in the top ten in sacks and forcing offensive linemen to commit holding penalties.
 On defense, he emphasized the ability to "compete with fire" to stop Teddy Bridgewater, who had four straight games with at least 70 percent of his passes completed, and Matt Asiata, who was second in the league with nine rushing touchdowns.
 Joniak concluded his article by noting the overall message should be maintaining effort as the Bears completed "one of the most frustrating and perplexing seasons in recent franchise history with unfulfilled expectations devolving into uncertainty for 2015."
-Clausen, Robbie Gould, Al Louis-Jean, Chris Conte, Charles Leno Jr., Austen Lane, and Brandon Dunn did not dress for the game.
+Clausen, Robbie Gould, Al Louis-Jean, Chris Conte, Charles Leno, Austen Lane, and Brandon Dunn did not dress for the game.

 In a low-scoring affair, the Vikings scored the only points of the first quarter with Blair Walsh's 37-yard field goal; Bridgewater had thrown a 35-yard touchdown to Greg Jennings early in the drive, but the pass was ruled incomplete.
 Jay Feely made a 48-yard kick on the Bears' final drive of the first half.
 Every other series in the half ended with a punt.
 The second half began with Bridgewater being intercepted by Kyle Fuller, who returned the pick to Minnesota's nine-yard line.
 However, the offense could not score the touchdown and had to settle for Feely's 25-yard field goal.
 The Vikings answered with a 44-yard touchdown pass by Bridgewater to Adam Thielen.
 Following a 44-yard field goal by Walsh in the fourth quarter, Marc Mariani returned the ensuing kickoff 67 yards to the Vikings' 35, but the offense once again could not capitalize, leading to a 35-yard kick by Feely.
 Minnesota would reach Chicago's three on the next series, but were stopped on fourth down; the Bears also suffered the same fate when Cutler's fourth-and-nine pass to Martellus Bennett fell short by a yard.

 The offense struggled mightily as the Bears failed to score a touchdown for the first time under Marc Trestman.
 Although Cutler completed 23 of 36 passes in the game for a career-best 66 percent, he had just 172 passing yards and just one pass that exceeded 20 yards.

 With the loss, the Bears ended the season with their fifth consecutive loss, the first such losing streak since 1989, and their first last-place finish in the division since 2007.